jbengtsson/thor-scsi-lib/README.rst

 - OpenMP enabled via Homebrew libomp (AppleClang).
 - Doxygen+dot installed; docs will build if you run the doc target.
 - nosetests check is skipped automatically on Python >= 3.12 (nose incompatible).
+- If you use a different Python, point `-DPYTHON_EXECUTABLE=` to it.

 To run the demo/test program